Tejas1620/LandingPage-03/README.md

 ## Project Overview

 This project aims to create a beautiful and responsive landing page using HTML and CSS.
 The design inspiration is from Suzanna Zumpel's Dribbble shot.
-We will implement the design, making it responsive and user-friendly for different devices and screen sizes.

 ## Design Inspiration

 The design inspiration for this landing page project can be found [here](https://dribbble.com/shots/5349577-Suzanna-Zumpel?utm_source=Pinterest_Shot&utm_campaign=advancedgroup&utm_content=Suzanna+Zumpel&utm_medium=Social_Share).
 Please refer to this link to get a clear understanding of the design and its visual elements.